oscarhealth/graphql-mock-factory/README.md

 # [graphql-mock-factory](https://github.com/oscarhealth/graphql-mock-factory)

 A JavaScript library to easily generate mock GraphQL responses.
 It lets you write robust tests with minimum fixture boilerplate.

-It is similar to the mocking functionality of [graphql-tools](https://www.apollographql.com/docs/graphql-tools/mocking/) but allows you to precisely customize the response of each query.
+The main benefit over [graphql-tools](https://www.apollographql.com/docs/graphql-tools/mocking/) mocking functionality is that it allows you to fully customize the GraphQL response.
+See [FAQ](#why-use-this-over-apollo--graphql-tools-functionality) for a detailed comparison.

-## Design goals

-- Focus on the use case of generating precise mock data in tests.
-- Make it completely obvious how to write a mock function.
-- Deep merge mocked objects and lists in an unambiguous manner.
-- Provide helpful validations and error messages.
-- Encourage teams to write and share sensible mock functions.

 ## Installation